 However, you may not have the right tools and experience.
 You may also be too busy or you don’t feel too confident tinkering with your air conditioners.
 In this case, your best bet is to call a trusted HVAC professional.

 Consider replacing your old air filters with a different filter type.
-If you’re using the cheap fiberglass filters, upgrade to the pleated filters that last longer.
+If you’re using cheap fiberglass filters, upgrade to pleated filters that last longer.

 If you wish to take things to the next level, you should look into products offering air purification.
 One excellent example is the HALO-LED Whole Home In-Duct Air Purifier.
 This product works as your proactive air-conditioned treatment.